Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

   • It was a test-driven development; all functions of the server were tested by a corresponding test.

-The online comic-con project is a commercial projects I did and developer.(I delete some part to ensure the security of the system)
+The online comic-con project is a commercial projects I did and developer.(I delete some part to ensure the security of the system) (demonstration of backend skill)

  • Developed an online comic-con platform, it allows users to register the product they want the show, the information of their team, and the size of the spot they need etc.